What We Do

 - Governance and readiness diagnostics

-- Institutional design support (decision authority and escalation structures)
+- Institutional design support including decision authority and escalation structures

 - Leadership and oversight strengthening